Prices of the new Honda Civic 2017 are likely to fall between Rs 15 lakh to Rs 20 lakh (ex-showroom).

 |City Mileage||12.6kmpl (approx.)|

 |Highway Mileage||16.51kmpl (approx.)|

 The sedan will get chrome grille in front with LED headlamps on either edge.
 The lower side of the bumper will receive fog lamps.
-It will ride on the 17-inch alloy wheels and will sport power-operated wing mirrors with Led blinkers.
+The car will feature pronounced wheel arches fitted with 17-inch alloy wheels and power-operated wing mirrors with Led blinkers.
 On par with other executive sedans in the segment, it will come with an electric sunroof.

 Sharing underpinnings with Accord, the new Civic will receive a new ‘Flying H’ grille with optional LED headlamps.
 The front side will be all-new with a long bonnet with integrated air-intakes.
 At the back, it is likely to come with new tail-lamps.
 Some bits will be carried over from the new concept version such as long overhangs, sharp styling and rear deck.

 There will be slight change in the dimensions, with the model appearing longer and wider than the phased out model.
 This would allow more space inside the cabin for the occupants.
 Honda will introduce new elements inside.
 Use of premium quality material and better fit & finish will give a more upmarket look to the interior.

 Honda will equip the sedan well with primary safety features including six airbags, vehicle stability control, hill start assist and tyre deflation warning system.
 The safety kit will also include some other equipment such as anti-lock-braking system, electronic brakeforce distribution, electronic brakeforce distribution, electronic stability control, forward collision warning, lane departure warning, Honda LaneWatch, adaptive cruise control and multi-angle rear view mirror among several others.

 |Seating Capacity||5 Passengers (2+3 layout)|